internetarchive/bookreader/README.md

 ## Ways to contribute

-We can always use a hand-building BookReader.
+We can always use a hand building BookReader.
 Check out the issues and see what interests you.
 If you have an idea for an improvement, open an issue.

 ## More info